Updated: October, 2020

 Don’t run away!
 Yes, this is a soufflé, but a very easy one that’s not dependent on tip-toeing around the oven.

 - Preheat oven to 350 degrees.
-Grease or Pam an 8″ round (almost 2 qt.) casserole dish.
+Grease or spray an 8" round (almost 2 qt.) casserole dish.

 Tips and Stuff:

 The ingredient measurements are a little odd because I halved the original recipe - it made a huge pan full that was too big for just us two.

 This time I used a small bag (1 lb.) of baby carrots and it worked OK.
 Original recipe calls for 1 1/2 lb.
 Either will work.

 Be sure the carrots are very very soft.
 As you can see in my lower photo, I got impatient and they were only very soft ; thus, the texture.
 I kind of like the texture, but if you want a perfectly smooth dish, wait until they are almost mushy soft to take off the stove.

 I highly recommend this.
 You can double it for a covered dish gathering (use a 13x9" baking dish and cook 5 to 10 min. longer).
 I promise people will ask for the recipe.